sushil-mathew/ec203-seminars/README.md

 ## What if I encounter a problem or if I have a query, or if I think you've done something wrong?
 Email me as soon as possible at [sushil.mathew.1@warwick.ac.uk](mailto:sushil.mathew.1@warwick.ac.uk), with as much detail as possible (screenshots, your do-files, outputs etc.) - no need to send the data files.
-Or if you're feeling adventurous and you want to learn how to use GitHub, open an "Issue" for this repo.
-On this page (I'll let you figure that one out).
+Or if you're feeling adventurous and you want to learn how to use GitHub (which is a useful skill in many jobs), open an "Issue" for this repo (I'll let you figure this out).